Helium Electron Configuration and Orbital Diagram Model

 Helium is an inert gas.
 Elements that have ionic energy and electron addiction also have electronegativity.
 It has no electron addiction.
 Therefore, Helium does not have electronegativity.
 The value of helium’s electronegativity is 0.

-Ionic properties of helium atom
+Ionic properties of the helium atom

 Helium is an electron-filled element.
 The last orbit of helium is full of electrons.
 Therefore, helium is an inert element and helium atoms are more stable.